 - Pinch of salt (if almonds are unsalted)

-1 Process the oats: In the bowl of a food processor, pulse the oats for 10 seconds to break down them down a little.
+In the bowl of a food processor, pulse the oats for 10 seconds to break them down a little.
 Some pieces should look small like sand; others should remain almost whole.
 This is what you want.

 Continue until all the dough is used up, placing the balls on a sheet pan or platter lined with wax paper.

-5 Store or freeze: Store in the refrigerator for 2 weeks.
+Store in the refrigerator for 2 weeks.
 To freeze, place them in a single later on a platter or baking sheet until solid.
-Transfer to in a zip-top bag for up to 3 months.
+Transfer to a zip-top bag for up to 3 months.